 - Interactions with alcohol: Consuming alcohol while on these medications may cause unintended side effects.

-- Allergic reactions: As with all medications, there is a potential for a person to be allergic to Strattera or Adderall.
+- Allergic reactions: As with all medications, a person can be allergic to Strattera or Adderall.
 Some symptoms of an allergic reaction include difficulty breathing, hives, and swelling of the face or tongue.
 You must seek immediate medical care if any symptoms occur.

 - Visual disturbances: People on Adderall or Strattera may experience blurred vision.